- Heart Conditions

 - Valve repair: This is usually used on mitral valves that leak but are not severely damaged

 - Valve replacement: This involves replacing the diseased valve with a mechanical valve or animal tissue valve

-Royal Brompton and Harefield Specialist Care offers the following techniques in heart valve repair and replacement surgery:
+Royal Brompton & Harefield Hospitals Specialist Care offers the following heart valve repair and replacement procedures to private patients.

 - Mr Toufan Bahrami